-We attempt to achieve our investment objectives through investment in preferred equity, subordinated debt, convertible securities, alternative capital securities (sometimes known as regulatory capital securities) and common equity issued by national, regional and community banks and financial institutions and companies that provide goods and services to banking companies.
-See "Banking Sector Focus" and "Alternative Capital Securities."
+We are focused on income generation, capital preservation, and providing risk-adjusted rates of return.
+We attempt to achieve our investment objective through investment in preferred equity, debt and subordinated debt, structured notes and securities, convertible securities, regulatory capital securities and common equity issued or structured by banks and financial institutions including community banks, larger regional, national and money center banks domiciled in the United States and foreign and global money center banks. ("banking-related securities").
+See "Banking Sector Focus" and "Regulatory Capital Securities."
 We make investments that will generally be expected to pay us dividends and interest on a current basis and generate capital gains over time.
 We may seek to enhance our returns through the use of warrants, options and other equity conversion features.
-We also invest in similar securities of larger regional, national and money center banks domiciled in the United States, global money center banks and companies that provide goods and/or services to banking companies.
-Together with banks, we refer to these types of companies as banking-related businesses and, under normal circumstances, invest at least 80% of the value of our net assets plus the amount of any borrowings for investment purposes in such businesses.
+We have a policy to invest, under normal circumstances, at least 80% of the value of our net assets plus the amount of any borrowings for investment purposes in such banking-related securities.

-We focus our portfolio on making long-term, passive, non-control investments in the bank sector and banking-related securities seeking regulatory capital for organic growth, acquisitions and other refinancing activities.
+We focus our portfolio on making long-term, passive, non-control investments in the banking sector, including "regulatory capital securities" which are securities issued or structured by banks seeking capital that is treated more favorably under banking regulations than other types of capital, acquisitions and other refinancing activities Regulatory capital securities are issued or structured by a bank to maintain or reduce its regulatory capital requirements by transferring certain credit risks to investors.
+Regulatory capital securities may be structured in a variety of ways and are highly bespoke to the needs of the bank or other deposit-taking institution involved.
+Regulatory capital securities may be in the form of structured notes (e.g., credit-linked notes), contingent capital securities, and other structured products or transactions.
 We intend to continue to direct investments in numerous issuers differentiated by asset size, business models and geographies.
 We also may invest in an option strategy that will normally consist of writing (selling) call options on bank equity securities in our portfolio ("covered calls").
+We invest in foreign securities and we are not limited in the amount of assets we may invest in such foreign securities.